Daniel-Milanes/WikiShield/README.md

     "deleted_lines"
 ]

-Some of these features will be combined as the vandalism score.

-Vandalism score:...
-Final features:...
+Here, “EditID” is technically not a feature, but our vandalism score calculator needs it for indexing purposes.
+The last three features ("EditID", "added_lines", "deleted_lines") will be combined as the vandalism score.
+After the vandalism scores are calculated, these three features are dropped and will not go into later parts of the model.
+The newly engineered feature vandalism score is added and will be considered in later parts of the pipeline.

 # Model